leaktk/docs/ARCHITECTURE.md

 ### PwnedAlert Daemon

-This starts up all of the other process and acts as a message broker.
+The PwnedAlert Daemon manages all of the other process and acts as a message broker.
 It routes traffic handles the logs and keeps everything going.

 ### Scanner Pool